Customize CAM output#

 Averaging flag for the fincl variables#

-Valid flags are:
+Valid averaging flags include:

 • A ==> Average